City rooftops from overhead

 LinkedIn Through its Data for Impact program, LinkedIn shares anonymized, aggregated datasets on labor market trends, industry changes, and skills with the international organizations that comprise the Development Data Partnership to support economic development and research.

 Microsoft – In April 2020, Microsoft launched the Open Data Campaign, to help close the data divide, the divide that exists between companies and countries that have effective access to data to innovate, and those that do not.
-Microsoft’s Data for Society resource center provides access to Microsoft’s open datasets, resources, and tools to make data sharing, research, and collaboration easier.
+Microsoft’s Data for Society Catalog provides access to Microsoft’s open datasets, resources, and tools to make data sharing, research, and collaboration easier.
 Microsoft also published an Open Data for Social Impact Framework, a tool leaders can use to put data to work to solve the challenges most important to them.

 Northumbrian Water Group – NWG shares data with entities across the UK to address specific societal challenges, such as making it easier for vulnerable customers to apply for help and to improve river water quality with partners in agriculture.
 Projects like these and more are highlighted in NWG’s Annual Performance Report, alongside openly published annual performance data and other, more granular datasets, including storm overflow annual report data.
 NWG also opens up or shares data to support data hackathons and plans to publish a greater number and range of datasets in 2023.